Degra02/Calculus_Plotter/README.md

 # Calculus_Plotter
-Program with quick access functions to study a n-variable function, with inline plotting capabilities (using a jupyter notebook or qtconsole)
+[WIP] Program with quick access functions to study a n-variable math function, with inline plotting capabilities (using a jupyter notebook or qtconsole)